-Hugo & Judith Vajk have been farming oysters for more than 20 years - most recently in Loch Creran just around the corner from The Pierhouse in a neighbouring loch.
-The oysters are harvested after three to four years – each oyster handpicked and graded to ensure the best possible end result.
+Hugo & Judith Vajk at the Caledonian Oyster Company have been farming oysters for more than 20 years - most recently in the clear waters of Loch Creran just around the corner from The Pierhouse in a neighbouring loch.
+The Pacific oysters are harvested after three to four years – each oyster picked and graded to ensure the best possible end result.

 Hughie Macleod, Oban

 Hughie Macleod, a local prawn fisherman for over 30 years, has been supplying The Pierhouse for 16 years.
-In his boat Novar Star, Hughie only catches langoustines using the traditional method of creel baiting as opposed to the very controversial and unenvironmentally friendly method of trawl fishing where nets are dragged along the sea floor catching everything and anything in its path.
+In his boat Novar Star, Hughie only catches langoustines using the traditional method of creel baiting as opposed to the very controversial and environmentally unfriendly method of trawl fishing where nets are dragged along the sea floor catching everything and anything in their path.

 Janet Glaisher of Druimneil House is more than just a neighbour to Nick and Nikki at The Pierhouse.
 Along with head gardener Andrew Ritchie, Janet grows a wide range of seasonal vegetables, herbs and leaves in the Victorian walled kitchen garden and supplies them to The Pierhouse to complement the delicious seafood and meat dishes.
+Janet also supplies us with the tastiest soft fruits which make their way into our delicious summer desserts.
 With Drumneil only a few minutes away, you can't get much fresher or more local than that!
 Druimneil Gardens are also open to the public as part of Scotland's Garden Scheme - well worth a visit.